KoraKiwi/PlanetaryAdditions/README.md

 `Surge Beam Nodes` = Beam Nodes with longer range, health and slightly more power storage.

 `Beryllium Solar Panels` = Erekir is very close to the sun, why not cover it in solar farms?
 Produce some energy from the sun, but are quite costly.
+Only produce a small amount of power because normal solar technology would literally melt.

 `Fusion Reactor` = (may be implemented)Uses large amounts of hydrogen and heat to produce power.

 `Centrifugal Pump` = A more cost efficient liquid pump.
+Pumps more liquids from a 4x4 zone than 4 normal pumps, but requires a 4x4 space and pumps less from smaller areas.

 `Reinforced Siloes` = Store very large amounts of items or liquids.
-Item siloes don't connect to the core.
+Erekir item siloes don't connect to the core.

 ### Other Important Stuff: